AdobyY/Telegram-chat-analyzer/README.md

 - **Streamlit**: For building the interactive web application.
 - **Pandas**: For data manipulation and analysis.
 - **Plotly**: For creating interactive visualizations.
-- **WordCloud**: For generating word clouds from chat text.
-- **NumPy**: For numerical operations.
-- **Seaborn**: For additional data visualizations.
-- **FPDF**: For generating PDF reports.

 ## 🔒 Privacy and Security

 Your privacy is our top priority.
+Telegram Chat Analyzer:

-Telegram Chat Analyzer runs entirely on your local machine, ensuring that your chat data is never uploaded to any server or shared with third parties.
+- Runs entirely on your local machine or browser
+- Never uploads your chat data to any server

-## 🤝 Contributing
+- Never shares your information with third parties
+- Provides optional data anonymization features
+- Allows you to delete all imported data with one click

-We welcome contributions to improve Telegram Chat Analyzer!
+## 🤝 ContributingWe welcome contributions to improve Telegram Chat Analyzer!
 Feel free to submit issues, feature requests, or pull requests to the repository.

 ## 📜 License